 These speakers are only available in black.
 They are covered by a five-year warranty.
 You can contact that manufacturer via email or phone if you have any questions concerning the BP6B speakers.

 The Definitive Technology BP6B speakers have a few design flaws.
 Having speakers located in the back and the binding posts underneath the speaker is strange and a bit inconvenient.
 The speakers do have good bass response, but they sound a bit bright in the higher ranges.
-These speakers are power, efficient and compatible with just about any receiver.
+These speakers are power, efficient, and compatible with just about any receiver, but there are better and more modern options out there.